Program code: 28.03.03

-Students at “System Analysis and Control in Information technologies” receive perfect mathematical education, acquire cutting-edge information technologies, and learn hardware and software automation instruments.
+Students at “System Analysis and Control in Engineering Systems” receive perfect mathematical education, acquire cutting-edge information technologies, and learn hardware and software automation instruments.

 The graduates are highly competent professionals.
 They are goof at modeling of processes and objects of different physical nature, creation of algorithms and software for automation and control systems, manage other people.

 After obtaining their Bachelor degree, students can continue their studies with the “Control in Engineering Systems” Master degree program (programs: “Computer-aided engineering and information processing in technology systems”, “Control automation in administrative, commercial and financial areas”).

 TUSUR University allows students to take part in Project Based Group Learning (PBGL).
 Students at «System Analysis and Control in Engineering Systems » participate in following development works: